-As at August 31, 2021, the directors and executive officers of the Corporation named above, as a group, beneficially owned, directly or indirectly, controlled or directed:

-- 3,200 Multiple Shares of the Corporation representing 0.2% of the outstanding shares of such class; and - 163,388 Subordinate Shares of the Corporation, representing 1.135% of the outstanding shares of such class.
+As at September 18, 2023, the directors and executive officers of the Corporation named above, as a group, beneficially owned, directly or indirectly, controlled or directed 150,081 Subordinate Shares of the Corporation, representing 0.52% of the outstanding shares of such class.

-11. LEGAL PROCEEDINGS
+11. Legal Proceedings